xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rpower.1.rst

  Don't try to run \ **wake**\  against the 'on' state node, it would cause the node gets to 'off' state.

  For some of xCAT hardware such as NeXtScale, it may need to enable S3 before using \ **wake**\ .
 The following steps can be used to enable S3.
-Please reference pasu(1)|pasu.1 for "pasu" usage.
+Reference pasu(1)|pasu.1 for "pasu" usage.

  .. code-block:: perl